pngwn/MDsveX/packages/svast/README.md

 }
 ```

-The `BrancingBlock` node represents a svelte Block that allows a single branch, a `path`.
+The `BrancingBlock` node represents a Svelte Block that allows a single branch, a `path`.

 Standard blocks other than `each` do not extend this interface, as the standard blocks all have more complex branching structures.